 2. Send this URL to Credo support to request a referring URL set-up.

 3. We will associate this URL with your account.

-4. If you place any of the Modules deep links or embed codes on the authorized page, those links/embed codes should authenticate seamlessly, without prompting the user for log-in.
+4. If you place any deep links to Credo content or embed codes on the authorized page, those links/embed codes should authenticate seamlessly, without prompting the user for log-in.
 If you have a proxy, don't use the proxy with these links.